 - Songer, N.B.
 (2018) Learning Progressions.
 SAGE Encyclopedia of Educational Research, Measurement, and Evaluation 958-959.
 Washington D.C.: Sage.

 - Fick, S.J. & Songer, N.B.
 (2017).
 Characterizing Middle Grade Students’ Integrated Alternative Science Knowledge About the Effects of Climate Change.
 Journal of Education in Science, Environment and Health (JESEH), 3(2).

-- Songer, N.B. and Kali, Y. (in press) Science Education and the Learning Sciences as Coevolving Species.
-Cambridge Handbook of the Learning Sciences.
+- Songer, N.B. and Kali, Y. (2014) Science Education and the Learning Sciences as Coevolving Species.
+Cambridge Handbook of the Learning Sciences, 2nd edition.
+565-586.